Marius115/Marius115/README.md

 - :gem: Open to new oportunities
 - :art: I love to customize everything
 - You can contact me on [LinkedIn](https://www.linkedin.com/in/marianocascarano/)
-- :round_pushpin: Based in Caracas,Venezuela.
+- :round_pushpin: Based in Caracas,Venezuela :venezuela:

 * * *

 <h2 align="center">
-Skills and Tools :nut_and_bolt: :wrench:
+Skills and Tools :toolbox:
 </h2>